-- 86. The production of recycled and secondary aggregates will go some way to providing an alternative but will not eliminate the need for primary aggregates.
-Production in Surrey from fixed sites has increased from 0.25 mt in 2007 to 1.23 mt in 2019, dropping to 0.6mt in 2020 and 0.73 mt in 2021 due to the Covid-19 pandemic, before rising again to 0.99 mt in 2022.
-In view of the importance of this alternative supply of aggregate it is appropriate to make provision for a capacity of at least 1.0 mtpa to be sustained. - 87.
-Many of Surrey's aggregate recycling facilities are subject to temporary permissions, but sufficient capacity exists in the short to medium term.
-The ARJDPD identifies specific site allocations for aggregates recycling and also includes a criteria-based policy to guide proposals for development on non-allocated sites.
-Aggregate recycling capacity will be reviewed and addressed by the MPA in preparing the MWLP which began in 2020.
+- 87. The production of recycled and secondary aggregates will go some way to providing an alternative to primary resources but will not eliminate the need for primary aggregates altogether.
+Production of recycled aggregates in Surrey from fixed sites has increased from 0.25 mt in 2007 to 1.23 mt in 2019, falling in 2020 and 2021 due to the Covid-19 pandemic, before rising again to 0.99 mt in 2022 and dropping to 0.77mt in 2023.
+In view of the importance of this alternative supply of aggregate it is appropriate to maintain provision for sufficient capacity to supply at least 1.0 mtpa. - 88.
+Many of Surrey's aggregate recycling facilities are subject to temporary permissions, but sufficient capacity exists in the short to medium-term.
+The ARJDPD identifies specific sites that may be suitable for aggregates recycling and also includes a criteria-based policy to guide proposals for development of other sites.
+Aggregate recycling capacity will be reviewed and addressed by the MPA in preparing the MWLP.